 Tanner Street is one of the oldest roads in Bermondsey and can be found on maps long before the leather dressing trade dominated the area.
 Originally known as Five Foot Lane, the earliest recorded reference I have found appears in 1544 on this early map, from the archives of St Olave’s Grammar School.
-The shape of Five Foot Lane seems remarkably similar to modern times, although this map appears to suggest that it didn’t reach ‘Barmondsey Street’.
+The shape of Five Foot Lane seems remarkably similar to modern times, although this map shows that it didn’t reach ‘Barmondsey Street’.
 Horseye Downe was an open field surrounded by houses and gardens with a gate at the west end near where Potters Field in Tooley Street is today.

 Edward Josselyn Beck’s publication, Memorials to Serve for a History of the Parish of St. Mary, Rotherhithe is useful in helping us to understand the origin of the name Five Foot Lane.